 5-minute read

 Did you make a New Year’s resolution for this year?
 Maybe about how often you’ll hit the gym, call your mom, or resist your sugar cravings?
-OK – now that we’re well into the year, have you kept it up?
-According to U.S. News & World Report, 80 percent of New Year’s resolutions fail by February.
-(If yours is still going, well done!)
+Now, have you kept it up?
+(If so, well done!)

 Organizational change is equally hard to accomplish.
 It’s extraordinarily tough for companies to sustain change.
 What makes some successful while others fall short?
 For businesses, this comes down to two things: change management and its cousin, change leadership.
-Though it may come as a surprise, there is a difference between the two, and for long-lasting success, you need both.
-Let’s look at how to enact change.
+Though it may come as a surprise, there is a difference between the two.
+For long-lasting success, you need both, and change management consulting experts are helping business leaders leverage both to achieve their goals.

 Change management describes approaches to prepare and support individuals, teams, and organizations in making organizational change.
 It includes methods that redirect or redefine the use of resources, business processes, budget allocations, or other operations that significantly change a company or organization.
-Good change management uses a set of basic tools or structures to keep change efforts under control while minimizing the distractions and impacts of change.
+Change management consulting uses a set of basic tools or structures to keep change efforts under control while minimizing the distractions and impacts of change.

 Change leadership is the ability to influence and enthuse others through personal advocacy, vision, and drive, and to access resources to build a solid platform for change.
 In the words of Dr. John Kotter, “Change…requires creating a new system, which in turn always demands leadership.”
-It is difficult to sustain organizational change without proper leadership.
+It is difficult to sustain organizational change without proper leadership, and change management consulting teams can help leaders develop the vital skillsets needed to be effective.

 So, how can we combine the two into a plan that won’t fail?